devcontainer-collection/devcontainer-dart/README.md

 ## About This DevContainer

 This repository provides a DevContainer setup for Dart.
-The Docker image is based on `dart:stable`.
-The Docker image size is approximately 1.3GB after being built.
+The Docker image is based on `dart:stable` and has a size of approximately 1.3GB after being built.

 This setup has been tested on macOS-x86_64 and Linux-x86_64 as host platforms, with Linux-x86_64 as the container runtime.
 Compatibility with other environments is not guaranteed.